 You could even grow your own bramble bushes at home for a safe, constant supply of food for your stick insects.
 However, know that the brighter green leaves are sometimes toxic to stick insects; they don’t automatically ignore these types of leaves either.

 Let these smaller leaves grow until they become a dark green colour.
 These large, dark green leaves are perfect for your stick insects.

 Look online and there are a lot of questions regarding eucalyptus leaves and stick insects in the debate over what leaves can stick insects eat.
 They can eat eucalyptus leaves, but certain species like them more than others.

 For example, the Thailand stick insect generally prefers bramble to eucalyptus.
-On the other hand, the Australian Museum says that the stick insects native to Australia are able to eat eucalyptus leaves without any problems.
+On the other hand, stick insects native to Australia are able to eat eucalyptus leaves without any problems.

 Fresh eucalyptus doesn’t require any real preparation.
 The only aspect you need to consider is the consumption of water of the plant.
 Eucalyptus consumes much more water than bramble, so if you have these sitting in a vase as described above, check its water levels regularly to make sure that the plant hasn’t used it all and then dries out.

 Expect to have to change/top-up the water far more often than with bramble.
 Nevertheless, as we mention countless times across our website, it’s always good to give your stick insect a varied diet.